 Subrecipients are required to comply with the Civil Rights requirements of Title I of the Housing and Community Development Act.
-This chapter presents summaries of the key regulations and requirements of civil rights, fair housing, Section 3, and equal opportunity laws applicable to the administration and implementation of CDBG-MIT funds.
-Additionally, HUD's website includes a CDBG-DR Toolkit Resources Summary that provides a snapshot of applicable regulations by program.
+This chapter presents summaries of the key regulations and requirements of civil rights, fair housing, and equal opportunity laws applicable to the administration and implementation of SLFRF funds.